9vult/Ameko/readme.md

 - As a prerequisite, ensure all NuGet packages are installed.
 - To build, either click the `Build` button in your IDE, or run `dotnet build` in the project root directory.
-- The final output for debugging and running is the `Ameko` project
+- The final output for debugging and running is the `Ameko` project.
 - Ameko follows XDG directory guidelines

 <h2 align="center">Contributing</h2>